golden-gate-1380x400

 If you are in an accident, the US version of the UK's 999 emergency number is 911.

-Driving in the USA can feel like being part of a movie.
-From buzzing cities with their towering skyscrapers, to the barren deserts and valleys with their dramatic rocky outcrops.
+From buzzing cities to barren deserts and valleys, driving in the USA can feel like being part of a movie.
 But there are a few important differences to be aware of, compared to driving at home.

 speed-limit-1160x400